 On the Mend: A designer's experience of sustainable fashion practices

-Deliverable: Artist's book hand-bound publication with laser-etching and colour laser printing on recycled paper, 8.5 x 5.5 in.
+Specifications: Hand-bound publication with laser-etching and colour laser printing on recycled paper and vellum paper, 8.5 x 5.5 in.

 Tools: Adobe InDesign, Photoshop, Trotec laser-etch machine, and wire-o binding machine